vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 equivalent, around one third the cost!</strong>

-This reflects an important thing about EV ownership: EVs save you money primarily from charging cheaply (and more slowly) at home, but the high powered and high tech fast chargers cost a ton of money to build and maintain, so they bill you more to charge
+This reflects an important thing about EV ownership: EVs save you money primarily from charging cheaply (and more slowly) at home, but the high-powered and high-tech fast chargers cost a ton of money to build and maintain, so they bill you more to charge.

 ### Caveats / Why It Was So Expensive